KIWI FRUIT AND AVOCADO SALAD

 WATERMELON SALAD

 The simplest of all salads, and always well received.
-My favourite is peeled and chopped into bite-size watermelon pieces tossed with fresh, finely chopped mixed, green herbs.
-The following recipe boasts tangy, sweet and sour elements complementing spicy dishes.
+My favourite is peeled and chopped into bite-sized watermelon pieces tossed with fresh, finely chopped mixed green herbs.
+The following recipe boasts tangy, sweet, and sour elements that complement spicy dishes.

 Ingredients for dressing: